snehaoram/InternationsSummerCourse_Exercise2_NLP/README.md

 2. Use different values of epoch (i.e., iterations) from the Hyper-parameter space given.
 The correct output you should obtain is [a DET quick ADJ brown ADJ fox NOUN jumped VERB over ADP the DET lazy ADJ dog NOUN]

+# Few Instructions

+Please write your code in the designated spaces provided.
+See for the text – ‘Write your code here’.
+For training use different combinations of epochs and learning rate.
+Please do not edit in anywhere else in the code.
+Take care of the dependencies, commands to install transformers, torch, torchtext are given.
+Run all cells and scroll down to find the train() and evaluate() functions.
+Use the inbuilt GPU provided in the Kaggle platform.
+Go to More Settings - Accelerator - GPU P100.
+If you are using Google Colab go to Runtime - Change Runtime type - T4 GPU